Maximal entropy in the moment body: Introduction

 \subsection{Outline}

 The paper is organized as follows.
-Section 2 defines the moment body and presents a few examples to illustrate its geometry in low dimension.
-In Section 3 we show how testing membership in a moment body of size $m$ defined by a spectraplex of size $n$-by-$n$ can be formulated as the unconstrained minimization in $\R^m$ of a smooth, strictly convex log‐partition function, and we prove that this dual problem is equivalent (via strong duality) to a primal maximum‐entropy formulation.
-Section 4 is devoted to a first geometric analysis of the dual objective.
-We derive explicit upper and lower bounds on its Hessian in terms of the Gram matrix of the linear map defining the moment body, showing that the dual is globally $\lambda$-smooth and $\alpha$-strongly convex on sublevel sets, with $\lambda$ and $\alpha$ depending only on the spectrum of the Gram matrix.
-In Section 5 we present a simple preconditioning algorithm: by centering and orthonormalizing the linear map, one can force the dual to become $\frac{1}{2}$-smooth and $\frac{1}{n^3}$-strongly convex.
-In Section 6 we exploit these curvature estimates to bound the size of the unique minimizer in terms of the input data.
-Section 7 gives a detailed iteration‐complexity analysis of L-BFGS when applied to the preconditioned dual.
-Section 8 discusses how the same dual framework detects weakly feasible points (boundary membership) and certifies strict infeasibility.
-Section 9 briefly explains how our analysis extends to block‐separable (direct‐sum) moment‐body problems, in which the primal density matrix splits into several independent blocks.
-Finally, Section 10 presents numerical experiments on random dense instances: we compare our Matlab prototype againt off-the-shelf semidefinite solvers and demonstrate that dense problems of size $n=m=1000$ can be solved in a few seconds on a standard laptop.
+Section~2 defines the moment body and presents a few examples to illustrate its geometry in low dimension.
+In Section~3 we show how testing membership in a moment body of size $m$ defined by a spectraplex of size $n$-by-$n$ can be formulated as the unconstrained minimization in $\R^m$ of a smooth, strictly convex log-partition function, and we prove that this dual problem is equivalent (via strong duality) to a primal maximum entropy formulation.
+Section~4 is devoted to a first geometric analysis of the dual objective.
+We derive explicit upper and lower bounds on its Hessian in terms of the centered Gram matrix of the linear map defining the moment body, showing that the dual is globally $\lambda$-smooth and $\alpha$-strongly convex on sublevel sets, with $\lambda$ and $\alpha$ depending on the spectrum of that Gram matrix and on the distance of the queried point to the boundary of the moment body.
+In Section~5 we present a simple preconditioning algorithm: by centering and orthonormalizing the linear map, one forces the dual to become $1/2$-smooth, while the strong-convexity modulus on the relevant sublevel set becomes $1/n^{1+\sqrt2/\delta}$, where $\delta$ is the distance of the queried point to the boundary.
+Therefore the conditioning is polynomial in $n$ for a fixed margin and degrades only as the point approaches the boundary.
+In Section~6 we exploit these curvature estimates to bound the value and the norm of the unique minimizer in terms of the input data.
+Section~7 gives a detailed iteration complexity analysis of a gradient algorithm applied to the preconditioned dual.
+Section~8 discusses how the same dual framework decides the three cases of the membership problem, providing computable certificates of strict feasibility, boundary membership (weak feasibility) and infeasibility.
+Section~9 briefly explains how our analysis extends to block-separable (direct-sum) moment-body problems, in which the primal density matrix splits into several independent blocks.
+Finally, Section~10 presents numerical experiments on random instances in two complementary regimes: we compare our Matlab prototype against off-the-shelf semidefinite solvers, solving dense problems up to size of several hundred and sparse instances such as matrix completion up to size $n=5000$ on a standard laptop.